charliejllewellyn/aws-security-workshop/README.md

 We recommend you use the latest version of Chrome to complete this workshop.

+### OpenSSL client

+During the lab you will generate a self signed SSL certificate so need access to openssl.
+You can download the tool for Windows, Linux and Mac [here](https://wiki.openssl.org/index.php/Binaries).

 ## Application setup

 The application can be launched in the following regions by clicking the launch stack icons below.